 - Not to mention that many versions of Ares have him handicapped in someway; often with a wounded leg.
 This symbolized the danger of an imbalanced warrior.

 - Though Ares was THE god of war, he was rendered somewhat redundant by Athena.
-While Athena was not as bloodthirsty, she more than makes up for it with tactics and cunning (expected from the goddess of intelligence).
+While Athena was not as bloodthirsty, she more than made up for it with tactics and cunning (expected from the goddess of intelligence).

 - Enyo, was, almost literally, the goddess of war crimes, charged with orchestrating the sacking of cities to make them as horrible as possible.
 Her job was literally to create Obligatory War Crime Scenes.
 She was an even bigger Blood Knight than Ares himself!